Cornwall Search & Rescue Team

-Cornwall Search and Rescue Team (formerly Cornwall Rescue Group) was a volunteer organisation that provided inland search and rescue cover for the county of Cornwall, England..
+Cornwall Search and Rescue Team (formerly Cornwall Rescue Group) was a volunteer organisation that provided inland search and rescue cover for the county of Cornwall, England.
 It has since been replaced by East Cornwall Search & Rescue Team and West Cornwall Search & Rescue Team.

 History

 In 1965, Climbers’ Club custodian Jim Smith established the first mountain rescue post in the South West at the Carn Galver Count House at Bosigran in West Cornwall.
 Rescues at Bosigran, famed for its 200 m climb “Commando Ridge” nicknamed after the World War II commandos who trained there in preparation for wartime cliff assaults, would be performed by other climbers who would go to the Count House to collect the rescue equipment.

 Later, a subsidiary post was established in the Lands End climbing area and also the Liskeard area, however the coastal posts (including Lands End) closed around 20 years later as the HM Coastguard developed their cliff rescue capabilities.
 Similarly, the two voluntary mine rescue teams operating in the county disbanded in 1999 and 2008, after the fire brigade developed their mine rescue capabilities.

 Until 2002, incidents in inland Cornwall and on the moors were dealt with by the rescue teams from Dartmoor and Exmoor.
 However, due to an increase in call outs, it was decided that Cornwall needed its own team and Cornwall SRT was formed, originally with the name of Cornwall Rescue Group.
-This increase in callout numbers soon neccesitated the split of Cornwall SRT into two regional rescue organizations; East and West Cornwall Search and Rescue Teams.
+This increase in callout numbers soon necessitated the split of Cornwall SRT into two regional rescue organizations; East and West Cornwall Search and Rescue Teams.